 I

-commands a large following due to its bewitching highs.
+it still commands a large following due to its bewitching

+highs.
 The D25AG35 is demanding.
-An LCR (Series Notch Filter) must
+An LCR (Series Notch

-be used to further damped the tweeter's resonance.
-Neglect
+Filter) must be used to further damped the tweeter's

-that and it will irritate, especially when crossed low.
+resonance.
+Neglect that and it will irritate, especially

 For

-the right is the unsmoothed, Gated Summed Response of the
+Plot on the right is the unsmoothed, Gated Summed

-tweeter with the M5a.
-I'm not overly concerned with the
+Response of the tweeter with the M5a.
+I'm not overly

-peak at 4,000Hz.
-Even with a gated measurement, I believe
+concerned with the peak at 4,000Hz.
+Even with a gated

 The

-the Robin.
-The all important critical midrange region is
+of the Robin.
+The all important critical midrange

-smooth.
+region is smooth.
 No peaks.
 No valleys.
-Overall impedance is friendly.
+Overall impedance

-Generally 8 ohms from bass to the mids, dropping down to
+is friendly.
+Generally 8 ohms from bass to the mids,

-4 ohms at 3,000Hz.
-Nothing that any competent amplifier
+dropping down to 4 ohms at 3,000Hz.
+Nothing that any

 The